 Elizabeth Ann’s work exhibits a bohemian jewel-tone editing style that fits the subject matter well.
+Her work encompasses classic headshots as well as lifestyle portraiture.
 She’s a hotshot both in the studio and on the streets, but what we love most is when she captures her subjects in motion, bringing their energy and soul to the surface of the image.
 Every one of her shots is simply beautiful, and we’re sure the subjects she’s worked with are thrilled with the results.

 10. Fizzah Raza

 Fizzah Raza might be the best brand portrait photographer in Nashville, and that’s a growing subsect of the industry.
 Increasingly, internet personalities and small brands need to present a clear picture of the face of the brand and doing that professionally and in an approachable way pays off.
 Lifestyle photography that complements those portraits gives your audience or customers an instant glimpse into the life of the brand.
 A picture’s worth a thousand words, right?
 Raza’s approach is almost photojournalistic in style, crisp and beautiful without trying too hard.